Sharing Sensitive Documents

 Steganography

-This week, I added an extra layer of invisible tracking using steganography to my workflow.
-This embeds a hidden text note directly into the image data.
+This week, I added an extra layer of invisible tracking to my workflow using steganography, which embeds a hidden text note directly into the image data.

-You must do this after watermarking and resizing, as those processes will destroy the hidden metadata.
+Ensure you perform this step after watermarking and resizing, as those processes will destroy any hidden metadata.

 steghide embed -cf to_share.jpg -ef <(echo "Shared with example.com in 2025")Alternatively, you can use the hyphen method shown below.
 However, note that passing a password directly within the command is less secure, as it may be recorded in your shell history.